 The survey also highlights how deep learning or machine learning models performance can be enhanced with the help of serverless architecture as it simplifies complex training mechanisms and increases efficiency.

-Serverless computing is a type of cloud computing which is easy to build, maintain and is cost-efficient due to a pay-as-you-go model and auto-scaling of resources based on -demand.
+Serverless computing is a type of cloud computing which is easy to maintain or scale as on-demand and offers cost-efficiency.
 This paradigm can not only improve existing frameworks but also make new avenues possible in a wide range of applications involving IoT such as land and resource monitoring systems.
 It can also solve problems faced by very crucial integration of artificial intelligence in smart cities, homes and industry.